 Fuel is available at Glen Helen and at Kings Canyon, so fill up before driving the Mereenie loop road.
 It’s also a good idea to have water and some snacks with you.
 Petrol prices were 30% higher at Glen Helen than in Alice Springs and about double of Sydney prices.
 That’s the price to pay for traveling in the outback.

-One place we had heard about, but didn’t visit was the Palm Valley in the Finke National Park.
-It’s home to the world’s oldest river, the Finke River and the Red Cabbage Palm, that is only found here.
+One place we had heard about but didn’t visit was the Palm Valley in the Finke National Park.
+It’s home to the world’s oldest river, the Finke River and the Red Cabbage Palm, which is only found here.

 Kings Canyon Resort

-Day 4: Kings Canyon and Driving to Uluru – Kata Tjuta National Park
+Day 4: Kings Canyon & Driving to Uluru – Kata Tjuta National Park

 Kings Canyon – Watarrka National Park